MCarri34/Game-4b-Assignment/README.md

 - **Pause**: P
 - **Restart**: R (can only be used while paused or on the victory screen)

-💡 **Goal:** Reach the top of the level while managing resources (coins) and activating checkpoints to save progress.
+💡 **Goal:** Reach the top of the level while collecting coins and using said coins to activate checkpoints to save progress.

 ---

-## ✅ Custom Rubric
+## ✅ Implementation

 - [x] **Horizontal Movement**
 - [x] **Jumping Mechanics**